francescoimola/nevernotready/src/faq.md

 <section class="max-width center pad-bottom faq">

-## Who's behind nevernotready
+## Who's Francesco

-I'm Francesco Imola, a designer and marketer from Kent, England.
+I am a designer and marketer from Kent, England.

 I drag busy businesses into the present with design and words that show who they've become, not who they wanted to be years ago.
 My work replaces their DIY fixes and makes it clear what they're really selling.